 And so all eyes turn towards the impending decision by the Supreme Court of Canada to clear up all the confusion, and set the limits on constitutionality.

-The lawyers at Hicks Adams LLP have a history of positive results defending all criminal matters.
+The lawyers at Hicks Adams have a history of positive results defending all criminal matters.
 Our experienced lawyers are ready to defend your rights in Toronto or anywhere in Ontario.
 Call us at 416-975-1700 or contact us online for a free consultation.